Jennifer Sahmel, PhD, CIH, CSP, FAIHA

 Heather Avens, PhD, MS, CIH

-Dr. Heather Avens is a Health and Safety Scientist with over nine years of experience in human health risk assessment.
+Dr. Heather Avens is a Managing Health and Safety Scientist with over nine years of experience in human health risk assessment.
 She is a Certified Industrial Hygienist with a PhD and MS in chemical engineering and a BA in biochemistry and molecular, cellular, and developmental biology.

 Heather's primary areas of expertise includes industrial hygiene, exposure assessment, quantitative exposure reconstruction, indoor exposure modeling, outdoor air dispersion modeling, dermal exposure modeling, accident analysis, probabilistic techniques, and data analysis.
 She is also skilled at designing, conducting and analyzing exposure simulation studies.